alibstill/ml-zoomcamp-collision-severity-prediction/3_scripts/README.md

 **validation**

-Note that I have not done any indepth validation.
+Note that I have not done any validation for these scripts.
 In particular, I have not validated the input json.
 It is up to the user to choose suitable values.

 **help**